skip to content

 Yusuf Hamied Department of Chemistry

-I am a member of the National Centre for Atmospheric Science, where I am also the Training Theme Leader, working at the Centre for Atmospheric Science in the Department.
+I am a Director of Research in the Department, equivalent to Professor (Grade 12).
+I am a member of the National Centre for Atmospheric Science, where I am also the Training Theme Leader, working at the Centre for Atmospheric Science here in the Department.

 I work with the United Kingdom Chemistry and Aerosols community chemistry-aerosol-climate model.
 This is based on the Met Office Unified Model, and is a collaboration between the Universities of Cambridge, Leeds, Oxford, and the Met Office.

-I am a Fellow of the Software Sustainability Institute and have written a blog on how to use virtual machines for training, as well as co-authoring a blog on how to write good research software.
+I am a Fellow of the Software Sustainability Institute and have written blogs on how to use virtual machines for training and the benefits of in-person training, as well as co-authoring a blog on how to write good research software.
 I was also interviewed by the Naked Scientists podcast, discussing climate modelling and what can go wrong and how to fix it.

 Research Interests